william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 ![roof 3](/assets/AV033.jpg)

 The coffee shop (Santo) I go to all the time.
 I even did a research observation paper for this place.
 Third Places are super important, and living in a apartment that is actually close to walkable areas is so different from before.
-I mean I used to go to Olea Coffee in Costa Mesa, but that involved driving 12 minutes.
+I used to go to Olea Coffee in Costa Mesa, but that involved driving 12 minutes.
 Photo is somewhat under exposed.
 ![Santo](/assets/AV017.jpg)

-I'm decently pleased by my own first attempt at doing this.
-The main lesson learned is to not take photos outside the physical limits of the film on hand.
-Also, to resist the temptation to spam photos.
+I'm decently pleased by this origin roll.
+The main lesson learned is to not take photos outside the physical limits of the film on hand and to resist the temptation to spam photos.
 Also, the light meter detects based on the focus ring, so I should be careful of thinking that I have enough exposure if I focus on a brighter spot.
 I think the photos in good daylight, or in interesting locations, are the best.
 Clearly not all of these are very interesting or good.
 But some of them I like a lot.